Hubs-Foundation/hubs-docs/docs/sharing-avatar-links-privately.md

 ---
-id: hubs-exclusive-avatars
+id: sharing-avatar-links-privately
-title: Exclusive Avatars for Event Organizers
-sidebar_label: Exclusive Avatars for Event Organizers
+title: Sharing Avatar Links Privately
+sidebar_label: Sharing Avatar Links Privately
 ---

+**Do you have a hubs room where you want specific avatars to be available for specific people but not others?**

-**Do you have an event where you want the event organizers, moderators, or the performers to have an exclusive avatar, unavailable to attendees?** Read on.
+**For example: an event where the performer has an exclusive avatar or moderators wear a custom moderator shirt, unavailable to attendees** Read on.

 If you [create a custom avatar](./intro-avatars.md), you can create a new avatar, and then send it the .glb or the 2D avatar skin to the event organizers to upload it.